 QlikView is a program that makes it possible to retrieve and assimilate data from different sources.
 Once loaded into the program, the data is presented in a way that is easy to understand and work with.
-Learn more about the Intellipaat career-oriented QlikView training online now.
+Learn more about the Intellipaat career-oriented QlikView training now.

 - Flavors of QlikView

 You start QlikView by double-clicking the QlikView icon in the QlikView group (created during the installation procedure).
 You will also find QlikView on the Start menu, under Programs.

 Use the Open command on the File menu or the Open button on the toolbar to open an existing file.

 Get ahead in your career with this industry-led QlikView training and certification course now.

 There are two save commands on the File menu: Save and Save As.
 Use the Save As command to save your document under a new file name.